What we do

-At KK, BCG runs beekeeping training programmes and events, trials methods/techniques and equipment, and operates the market support and development programme which encourages production by guaranteeing a market for good quality products.
-Horticulture training and habitat conservation together with ongoing field support (subject to funding) are carried out in the communities.
+At KK, BEECause Gambia (BCG) runs beekeeping training programmes and events, trials methods/techniques and equipment, and operates the market support and development programme which encourages production by guaranteeing a market for good quality products.
+Horticulture training and habitat conservation together with ongoing field support are carried out in the communities.

 Bees are most active during the dry season, between November and June.
-Bees produce less honey during the rainy season because Honey is hydroscopic and cannot be stored in combs during the rainy season, July to October.
-Colonies reduce to worker bees and all honey produced is consumed.
-BCG is encouraging all-the-year-round growing of suitable bee pollinated crops, particularly vegetables, to support the maximum health of bee populations and honey production.
+Bees produce less honey during the rainy season, July to October, because the honey is hydroscopic and cannot be stored in combs.
+Colonies reduce to worker bees and all honey produced is needed to support the colony.

 Sources of funding

-Like most small NGOs, BEECause is reliant on external funding.
+Like most small development organisations, BEECause is reliant on external funding.
 Most project grants are for periods of 12-18 months and are obtained competitively from international funders.
-The goal is that BCG core organisation will become self-financing through trading products community of organisations and individuals it has trained, but it will continue to be dependent on grants for major projects.)
+The goal is that BCG’s core organisation will become self-financing through trading products from the community of organisations and individuals it has trained, but it will continue to be dependent on grants for major projects.

-The urgent need is for BCG and other development organisations in similar fields of activity is to upscale their activities substantially.
-Current social and economic conditions combined with climate change represent a daunting challenge.
-Population growth nearing 3%, extreme poverty, lack of natural resources means that the work of all environmentally and ecologically motivated organisations is ever more important.
+The urgent need for BCG and other development organisations in similar fields of activity is to upscale their activities substantially.
+Current social and economic conditions combined with climate change represent daunting challenges.
+Population growth nearing 3%, extreme poverty and the lack of natural resources means that the work of all environmentally and ecologically focused organisations is ever more important.